dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 In this third example the event handler delegate is `TestState.Clicked` and the so `Delegate.Target` is `TestState` - **not a component**.
 When the button is clicked, no component gets the event notification, and so nothing will rerender.

 This is the problem that `EventCallback` was created to solve.
 By changing the parameter on `CoolButton` from `Action` to `EventCallback` you fix the event dispatching behavior.
-This works because `EventCallback` is known to the compiler, when you create an `EventCallback` from a delegate that doesn't have its `Target` set to a component, then the compiler will pass the curent component to recieve the event.
+This works because `EventCallback` is known to the compiler, when you create an `EventCallback` from a delegate that doesn't have its `Target` set to a component, then the compiler will pass the current component to receive the event.

 ----